Custom Proposal

 Similar to how search intent can shift, so can aspects of a particular topic.
 As a topic evolves, your content may slowly become less of an in-depth resource on the topic, causing the performance to decline.

-How does content decay impact organic traffic/SEO?
+How does content decay impact organic traffic/SEO/LLM visibility?

 The most obvious place to focus on the impacts of content decay is organic traffic, but it isn’t just the traffic that suffers.
 The decaying content can and most likely will suffer a decline in search visibility, CTR drops, fewer business outcomes like leads or revenue, and fewer backlinks.
+Additionally, marketers now need to deal with the fact that decaying content impacts both SEO and LLM visibility, potentially impacting discoverability across multiple surfaces.

-Decline in search visibility
+Decline in search & LLM visibility

 As the content begins to decay, the number of keywords a post ranks for will decrease and your overall visibility will decline.
 Remember, blog posts don’t just rank for the target keyword, they most often rank for dozens, if not hundreds or thousands of keywords.
+Similarly, the number of queries in LLMs where you are mentioned or cited can also decline.

-Click through rate (CTR) drops
+Click-through rate (CTR) drops

 Site behavior decreases business outcomes